domluna/tinyrag/README.md

     ⋮
 ```

-Keep in mind the representation is a byte element but we're operating at the bit level.
+Keep in mind that although the representation is in bytes we're operating at the bit level.

 Comparing two bit vectors will require using the [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance#).
 Luckily the definition is very straightforward, each time a bit in the vectors doesn't match add 1 to the distance.
 So two bit vectors of length 512 that are entirely different will have a hamming distance of 512, and if they are the same a distance of 0.